 Longer Life Span

 A bigger battery often has a longer life span.
-It can handle more charge and discharge cycles.
-This means you won’t need to replace it as often.
+It can handle more charge and discharge cycles, so you won’t need to replace it as often.

 Here are some key advantages: